 Introduction to Richmond, Rhode Island

 Richmond, Rhode Island, in Washington county, is 19 miles SW of Warwick, Rhode Island (center to center) and 67 miles SW of Boston, Massachusetts.
-The town is in the New London - Norwich metropolitan area and has a population of 7,222.
+The town is in the New London - Norwich metropolitan area.

 Richmond was part of Westerly, Rhode Island from 1669 to 1747.
 This area was under dispute between the British colonies of Connecticut, Massachusetts, and Rhode Island.
 In 1665, the charters of the three disputed colonies were dissolved by Charles II, the King of England and he renamed the area King's County.
 After King's County was organized into the town of Westerly in 1669, it was further organized into four areas, namely, Charlestown, Westerly, Richmond, and Hopkinton.
 In 1747, Richmond was incorporated as a distinct town.

 - Blithewold Mansion, Gardens & Arboretum

 - Fall River Carousel